kardeepakkumar/cyborgisthefuture/README.md

 ## Future Plans

-While the repository currently focuses on LeetCode solutions, I plan to include:

 - Notes on various tech topics, such as AI, software development, system design, and more.
-- Tutorials and project walkthroughs.
+- **More in-depth tutorials and project walkthroughs, especially focusing on iOS app development and advanced Swift programming techniques.**
-- Reviews and summaries of tech books and courses.
+- Reviews and summaries of tech books and courses, including insights from my iOS development learning journey.

-Stay tuned for updates and new content!

 ## License